BeamMP/Docs/docs/en/FAQ/How-to-deactivate-mods.md

 !!! warning

     Remove any mods you have placed in the BeamNG.Drive\content\vehicles folder.
-That location is NOT meant for the use of mods and can lead to issues as stated in the Text file, located in the same location.
+That location is NOT meant for the installing mods and can lead to issues as stated in the `DO_NOT_INSTALL_MODS_HERE.txt` file, located in the same directory.

     !!! quote "DO_NOT_INSTALL_MODS_HERE.txt"